 Regardless, I have watched more Super Bowl games that I have not.
 When I was younger it was important to pay attention to the commercials and halftime performances so that I could join in the conversations at school the next day.
 As I got older Super Bowl Sunday became a celebration about food and one I started to look forward to despite not knowing what teams were playing or who’s down it was.

 When I lived in Michigan we had an annual vegan Superbowl gathering.
 All lovers of food, every year we worked hard to out-do ourselves with impressive vegan spreads.
 There was the year of the Philly Cheese Steaks and BBQ tofu skewers, and then the creamy artichoke dip and football-shaped cake.
 Oh, and there were always nachos – meaty, cheesy, vegan nachos.
 Superbowl Sunday turned out to be one of my favorite holidays as I love anything that revolves around good vegan food.

-This year I’m going to my first Superbowl party in several years.
+This year I’m going to my first Super Bowl party in several years.
 Sadly, it won’t be a vegan celebration of food so it’s on me to impress my omnivorous friends.
-Cue in: Buffalo Cheddar Cheese.
+Cue in: Buffalo Cheddar Cheese Ball.
 I am a little bit in love with this cheese.
-Smoky, sweet, and spicy, this Buffalo Cheddar is delicious and addictive.
+Smoky, sweet, and spicy, this Vegan Buffalo Cheddar Cheese Ball is delicious and addictive.
 It’s super simple to make, even for cheese making newbies.
 So whip some up for next week’s big game; it is sure to impress.

 *Recipe adapted from this recipe.

 - 1½ cups raw cashews, soaked 4-6 hours